As an event marketer, this situation may sound all too familiar...

 But, hey, nobody likes data entry... so this crucial step often takes much longer than it should... or never happens at all.
 The first step to tracking event ROI in your CRM is to create a culture around using lead capture tools to send all leads to your CRM in realtime, even while reps are onsite.

-2. Give your event credit for driving the lead
+2. Give your event due credit for driving leads

 Getting your reps to enter leads into CRM is just the first step in the process.
 Now you've got to add your event as the attribution source.

 Either way, this step is crucial to getting your events into the reporting that will show where deals and revenue come from.
 It's not enough that the leads are in your CRM.
 They also have to be attributed to your event.
 Otherwise your events won't show up in ROI reports.

 3. Get meetings in your CRM, as soon as they're confirmed

 Your sales reps should be having great meetings at events, but without logging those activities into CRM, no one will ever know they happened.

 If your reps aren't having meetings, why not?
 Our data shows that scheduling meetings before events is one of most effective ways to drive ROI.
 We recommend building likely attendee lists before every event.

 Lots of meetings are impromptu hallway chats, not even on the schedule.
 Both types of meetings should go into CRM for your event to get credit.

 4. Give your event due credit for driving meetings